phiewter/geist-vscode-theme/README.md

 ## Features

-- Dark mode with Vercel's <Grid /> and the usage of ray.so colors
+- Dark mode with Vercel's iconic 'Grid' and the usage of ray.so colors
 - Geist-inspired color palette for a modern aesthetic
 - Optimized syntax highlighting especially for JavaScript, TypeScript, Python, Rust, and more
 - Minimal UI elements for reduced visual clutter